MA7010 - Number Theory for Cryptography (2025/26)

 Module summary

-This module, together with MA7009, Discrete Mathematical Structures provides the essential grounding needed to complement the algorithms and techniques encountered in spring semester modules in cryptography and information security.
+This module, together with MA7009, Discrete Mathematical Structures provides the essential grounding you will need to complement the algorithms and techniques encountered in spring semester modules in cryptography and information security.
 It aims to describe relevant topics in the theory of the natural numbers that underpin much of 21st century cryptographic security.
-It is designed to complement, in particular, MA7011 -Applications in Cryptography and Cryptanalysis and can be taken either before or after this module depending on a student’s start point without disadvantaging them.
+It is designed to complement, in particular, MA7011 - Applications in Cryptography and Cryptanalysis; you can take that either before or after this module depending on your start point without disadvantage.

-Additionally, this module will support a series of mini investigations designed to develop students’ ability to take the ideas they encounter, apply them with realistic datasets and draw appropriate conclusions.
-These will principally be delivered via procedures written in the mathematical programming language MAPLE in which students will be supported as they gain fluency but the module will also encourage students to use other languages such as Python where these are applicable to the problems being investigated.
+Additionally, this module will support a series of mini investigations designed to develop your ability to take the ideas you encounter, apply them with realistic datasets and draw appropriate conclusions.
+These will principally be delivered via procedures written in the mathematical programming language MAPLE or the Python programming language in which you will be supported as you gain fluency.

 Prior learning requirements